8BitGinger/silverKnightRPG/README.md

 This is the link for the sound effect: [pixabay](https://pixabay.com/)

-This is the link for the Knight and Werewolf photos: [pngtree](https://pngtree.com)
+This is the link for the 4 Action Box photos as well as knight and werewolf lord photos: [gencraft](https://gencraft.com/)

 ---